Skip to content

 First-frost anchor: Manchester first hard frost ~Oct 19 (50%) / Oct 29 (80%) per NOAA 1991–2020 normals

-UNH Cooperative Extension notes that NH wasp activity peaks in late summer and advises treating nests after dark using a red-filtered flashlight ('wasps can't see red light well') — the protocol Anchor follows under its F1 license.
+UNH Cooperative Extension notes that NH wasp activity peaks in late summer and advises treating nests after dark using a red-filtered flashlight ('wasps can't see red light well') — one of the timing factors Anchor's F1-licensed technician weighs on each job.

 Professional removal

-Who you're hiring — Anchor's credentials, process, and flat $399
+Who you're hiring — Anchor's credentials, process, and flat one-time rate

 Species confirmation before any treatment